 glycerin, propanediol, caprylic/capric triglyceride, sodium acrylates copolymer, hydrogenated polyisobutene, aqua (water), panthenol (d), phospholipids, leuconostoc/radish root ferment filtrate, helianthus annuus (sunflower) seed oil, polyglyceryl-10 stearate, 3-o-ethyl ascorbic acid, isosorbide dicaprylate, benzyl alcohol, cocodimonium hydroxypropyl silk amino acids, marrubium vulgare meristem cell culture, butylene glycol, caprylhydroxamic acid, hydrolyzed verbascum thapsus flower, tulipa hybrid meristem cell extract, sodium gluconate, sodium lactate, rumex occidentalis extract, nonapeptide-1, dextran, xanthan gum, sodium hyaluronate (l), phenethyl alcohol, potassium sorbate, caprylyl glycol

-The gorgeous new Bloomeffects Tulip Dew Sunscreen Serum is a liquid serum that feels totally weightless.
-This is a 100% mineral sunscreen that uses zinc oxide, but doesn’t have any white cast due to a slight tint.
+The gorgeous new Bloomeffects Tulip Dew Sunscreen Serum is a liquid serum that 100% mineral sunscreen that uses zinc oxide, but doesn’t have any white cast due to a slight tint.
 The light beige tint is not designed to provide any sort of coverage and helps eliminate the white cast issue of zinc oxide sunscreens.

 Bloomeffects Tulip Dew contains 12% zinc oxide and plenty of skin nourishing ingredients like niacinamide, Kakadu plum (vitamin C), shitake mushroom (vitamin D), vitamin E & sodium hyaluronate.